-This year, I’ve been on a mission to give my students more choice in their repertoire & more opportunities to improvise & explore the concepts within that repertoire.
+For years, I’ve been on a mission to give my students more choice in their repertoire & more opportunities to improvise & explore the concepts within that repertoire.
 But, with more choice can come overwhelm … at least on the part of the teacher trying to plan lessons.

 What is simultaneous learning?

 Simultaneous learning is an approach to teaching from Paul Harris.
-The idea is that we have students interact multiple ways with their music.
+The idea is that we have students interact in multiple ways with their music.
 Often even before seeing the actual score.

 It’s an approach that focuses on exploring a concept from the music without the noise of all the other information on the score.
 It’s also an approach that links all the different aspects of a piece into a learning web.

 After reading both “Improve your teaching!” & “Improve your teaching!
 Teaching Beginners“, I was interested in how to best incorporate this into my studio teaching.
 The interesting thing was it’s been quite easy.

 It’s about using small amounts of time to focus on what a student needs at that moment.